bailey27/cppcryptfs/README.md

 ------
 Below are some benchmark results.
 The tests were conducted using the cygwin utilities under Windows 10 64-bit running on an Intel i5-4200U cpu with a Crucial M500 240GB ssd.
 Encrypted file names and long file names were used with cppcryptfs.

-Windows Defender realtime scanning was disabled during the tests because it really slows down cygwin tar.
+Windows Defender realtime scanning was disabled during the tests because it severely slows down cygwin tar.
 It took 2m43.600s to extract linux-3.0.tar.gz on native NTFS with realtime scanning enabled.

 cppcryptfs performs about the same as the mirror sample program from Dokany which doesn't do encryption.
 The SSD is rated for 250 MB/sec streaming write performance.